mattt/CupertinoYankee/README.md

 # A Cupertino Yankee in Scott Forstall's Court

-**An NSDate Category With Locale-Aware Calculations for Beginning & End of Day, Week, Month, and Year**
+**An NSDate Category With Locale-Aware Calculations for Beginning, End, Next & Previous of Day, Week, Month, and Year**

 > **Thompson's Law**: Any code that performs sufficiently complex date calculations using naïve arithmetic means has a non-zero chance of causing a Y2K-style collapse of the global technology infrastructure.